HenrikBengtsson/future/revdep/problems.md

     --- re-building ‘getting_started_with_prewas.Rmd’ using rmarkdown
     Quitting from lines 136-141 (getting_started_with_prewas.Rmd)
     Error: processing vignette 'getting_started_with_prewas.Rmd' failed with diagnostics:
-    Strategy 'multiprocess' is defunct in future (>= 1.20.0) [2020-10-30].
+    Strategy 'multiprocess' is defunct in future (>= 1.32.0) [2023-03-06].
 Instead, explicitly specify either 'multisession' (recommended) or 'multicore'.
-Starting with future 1.31.0 [2023-01-31], 'multiprocess' is the same as 'sequential'.
     --- failed re-building ‘getting_started_with_prewas.Rmd’

     SUMMARY: processing the following file failed: